-3. Collaborative Portal
+3. COLLABORATIVE PORTAL

-One of the general services introduced in section 1 was collaboration.
-This is the capability for geographically distributed users to share information and work together on a single problem.
-The basic distributed object and Web Service model described in sec.
-1 allows one to develop a powerful collaborative model.
-In fact one of the attractive features of the web and distributed objects is the natural support of asynchronous collaboration.
-One can post a web-page or host a Web Service and then others can access it on their own time.
+One of the general services introduced in Section 1 was collaboration.
+This is the capability for geographically-distributed users to share information and work together on a single problem.
+The basic distributed object and Web service model described in Section 1 allows one to develop a powerful collaborative model.
+In fact, one of the attractive features of the Web and distributed objects is the natural support of asynchronous collaboration.
+One can post a Web-page or host a Web service and then others can access it on their own time.
 Search and registration capabilities such as those provided by UDDI are key to a good asynchronous environment.
-XML also is an important technology as it can build metadata to describe resources.
+XML is also an important technology as it can build metadata to describe resources.
 This metadata will enable more precise search methods as envisaged by the Semantic Web [18,19].
-Asynchronous collaboration as enabled by the basic web infrastructure of sec.
-1, must be supplemented by synchronous or real-time interactions between the ACES community members.
-The field of synchronous collaboration is very active at the moment and we can identify several important areas:

-Fig. 5: Access Grid at Indiana with some of the authors
+Figure 5.
+Access grid at Indiana with some of the authors.